Saturday, February 18, 2023

 The CryptO'pinion?

 Deluxe Nostram isn't the best platformer I've played but, it's far from the worst.
-The castle is huge and well-design but sadly, there are too many rooms with little to do.
+The castle is huge and well-designed but sadly, there are too many rooms with little to do.
 Ie, no moving platforms, slides, acid pools or even roaming monsters!
 As a platformer, it fails to engage the player and I fear that fact might dishearten a lot of potential players.

 To be honest, that factor was actually a nice change, as it enabled me to travel through the castle and that's probably why I enjoyed mapping it?
-Deluxe Nostram is for those who enjoy exploration so I doubt it will appeal to any generic platformer fan?
+Deluxe Nostram is for those who enjoy exploration so I doubt it will appeal to any generic platformer fan.
 This is a weird one, I will definitely be interested to know what you guys think in the comments below.

 The floppy can be downloaded but PP has adapted a better version that you can grab by clicking here.